GitHub Copilot Review 2026 - Features, Pricing & Deals

 What's the difference between GitHub Copilot free tier and paid versions?

-The free tier of GitHub Copilot offers basic AI code suggestions with limited functionality and usage caps.
-Paid versions (starting at $10/month for individuals) provide access to more powerful AI models, higher usage limits, and advanced features like multi-file context understanding.
-Business ($19/month) and Enterprise ($39/month) plans add organizational features, enhanced security controls, and custom knowledge bases.
+The free tier of GitHub Copilot offers up to 2,000 inline suggestions per month, 50 premium requests, and 50 Chat interactions.
+Copilot Pro ($10/month) provides unlimited completions in IDEs, unlimited Copilot Chat with included models, and 300 premium requests per month.
+Copilot Pro+ ($39/month) includes everything in Pro plus full access to all available models and 1,500 premium requests per month with priority access to advanced AI capabilities.
+Business ($19/month) and Enterprise ($39/month) plans add organizational features like audit logs, policy controls, and enhanced security.
 If you're just exploring AI coding assistance, the free tier is a good starting point, but serious developers typically find the paid versions more valuable for daily work.

 How accurate is GitHub Copilot's code?
 Can I trust its suggestions?